EquitySight

 • EquitySight is run by a solo, non-credentialed operator.
 Nothing on the site is personal financial advice.
 Always seek licensed, independent advice before making a property decision.

-6. Mortgage repayment formulas (main calculator)
+7. Mortgage repayment formulas

-The Purchase Calculator (/app) uses the standard monthly amortisation formula:
+The repayment figure — used by the journey, the tool calculators and the Purchase Calculator (/app) — comes from the standard monthly amortisation formula:

 `` monthly = P × r / (1 − (1 + r)^−n) ``